USS PC-1137

 USS PC-1137 was a PC-461-class submarine chaser built for the United States Navy during World War II.
-Shortly after the end of the war, she was renamed USS PCC-1137 when she was reclassified as a combat communications control ship.
-In 1956, she was renamed Worthington (PC-1137) but never saw active service under that name.
+After World War II, the ship was renamed USS PCC-1137, reflecting her new role as a combat communications control ship.
+Later, in 1956, she was renamed Worthington (PC-1137) although she never saw active service under this name.

 Career

-PC-1137 was laid down on 29 December 1942 at the Defoe Shipbuilding Company in Bay City, Michigan; launched on 29 March 1943; towed down the Mississippi River to New Orleans for outfitting and acceptance trials; and commissioned there on 23 October 1943.
+PC-1137 was laid down on 29 December 1942 at the Defoe Shipbuilding Company in Bay City, Michigan.
+She was launched on 29 March 1943 and then towed down the Mississippi River to New Orleans for outfitting and acceptance trials.
+She was officially commissioned on 23 October 1943.

 PC-1137 headed for the southwestern Pacific late in November, after shakedown training at the Submarine Chaser Training Center based at Pier 2 at PortMiami, Florida.
 She transited the Panama Canal on 5 and 6 December, and arrived at Guadalcanal in the Solomon Islands on 18 February 1944.
 Assigned to Task Group (TG) 35.6, the ship spent the next five months escorting convoys among various American bases in the southwestern Pacific and conducting anti-submarine patrols from bases throughout the Solomons chain.
 On 26 July, she concluded that duty and began training to prepare for the invasion of the Western Carolines.
 Those preparations lasted until 4 September, at which time she departed Guadalcanal in the screen for LST Flotilla 13, bound for the Palaus.

 During the initial assault on Peleliu between 14 and 16 September, she served as forward control and reference ship for the landings on Orange Beach 3.
 On the 16th, she completed that assignment and began screening the operational area against Japanese submarine attack.
 She remained occupied in this task until 15 November when she received orders assigning her to TG 96.3 at Eniwetok Atoll and signaling a return to convoy escort duty.
 Between 23 November 1944 and 3 March 1945, PC-1137 travelled the circuit between Eniwetok, Ulithi, Guam, and Saipan, screening supply and reinforcement convoys.